-New Mortgage Data Shows Homeowners Abandoning Their 30-Year Fixed Rate Mortgages
+New Mortgage Data Shows Homeowners Abandoning The 30-Year Fixed Rate Mortgage

 The 15-year fixed rate mortgage is popular.

 Last quarter, nearly 40% of U.S. households refinanced out of an existing 30-year fixed rate mortgage in favor of shorter loan terms offered by 15-year and 20-year fixed-rate loans.
 Low mortgage rates have been a catalyst.

 At today's rates, homeowners with a 15-year loan term pay 64% less mortgage interest than with a comparable 30-year loan.

 You Can Pay 64% Less To Own Your Home

 According to Freddie Mac's quarterly Product Transition report, between October - December 2013, 2 of every 5 refinancing households with an existing 30-year fixed-rate mortgage refinanced into a 15-year or 20-year fixed rate loan.